 Are there any federal loans available to parents?

 The Federal Direct PLUS Loan (parent loan for undergraduate, dependent students) is a loan from the U.S. Department of Education for parents of undergraduate students who complete a FAFSA and meet general eligibility requirements.
 The interest rate as of July 1, 2018 on PLUS loans is 7.6%.

 For information on how to apply for a Federal Direct PLUS Loan, please contact the FCC Financial Aid Office to obtain our application.

 What fees, if any, are associated with these loans?

-For student loans disbursed prior to October 1, 2018, an origination fee of 1.051% of the total loan will be assessed and automatically deducted.
+For student loans disbursed prior to October 1, 2018, an origination fee of 1.066% of the total loan will be assessed and automatically deducted.
 For PLUS loans disbursed prior to October 1, 2018, an origination fee of 4.264% will be assessed and automatically deducted.
 The origination fees will change on October 1, 2018 to 1.062% for student loans and 4.284% for PLUS loans disbursed through September 30, 2019.
 The net disbursement will reflect these fees; therefore, the amount credited to the student’s account will be less than the loan amount.
 This fee is determined by the U.S. Department of Education.

 How do I apply for a Federal Direct Student loan?